yellowled/yl-bp/docs/scss.md

 ## `modules`

-This is the part of the SCSS where “actual work is done”, meaning it's where SCSS is actually being written using a modular approach.
+This is the part of the SCSS where “the actual work is done”, meaning it's where SCSS is actually being written using a modular approach.
 Apart from `modules/_global.scss` which is really just a placeholder, partials for every project-specific module are supposed to be created and included here.